 The above probabilities assume no endogamy or other pedigree collapse.
 Those cases should be treated separately.

 *Parent/child and full-sibling relationships are easy to tell apart.
 Parent/child relationships consist of a HIR match across the whole length of the genome.
 Full-siblings share 12.5% FIR, on average.
 Genotyping sites will take this into account when they label your relationship.
-You can usually truest their labels for parent/child or full-siblings (which they call "siblings").
+You can usually trust their labels for parent/child or full-siblings (which they call "siblings").

 For many of the double cousin relationships, two types are included here.
 One type cannot share FIRs and the other can.
 Including both was necessary because there are differences between the two in the HIR amount, which is the only way cM values are reported at Ancestry.
 For HIR comparisons of relationships, the type that cannot include FIR will actually have a higher cM value.
 This is because a double 2nd cousin (2C) pair, for example, who cannot share FIR, will have an average shared amount of 6.25%, all of which comes from HIR.
 Conversely, a double 2C pair who do share FIR will usually only have about 6.05% HIR, the other 0.2% coming from FIR.
 Also, double cousin types with possible FIR will also have slightly lower amounts of full IBD sharing at genotyping sites.
 That’s because some segments that are FIR will be below the low-cM threshold, causing twice the amount of shared cM to be discarded for those segments when the cutoff is applied.